 Modera does not process Special Categories of Personal Data under the GDPR, which include personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership and genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.

 We gather your personal information to provide investment advisory services to you and to provide you with invoices, reports and notifications relating to your account(s) with us and about our firm and our services to you.

 What We Do With It

-We process your personal information at our offices in the United States located at Westwood, NJ, Boston, MA, Atlanta, GA, Inverness, FL and Charlotte, NC.
+We process your personal information at our offices in the United States located at Boston, MA, Westwood, NJ, Wayne, PA, Charlotte, NC, Atlanta, GA, and Inverness, FL.

 We store your personal information on the servers of our cloud provider in the United States in the State of South Carolina.

-One or more of the following third parties located in the United States maintains your personal information on its servers:
+One or more of the following third parties located in the United States maintains the personal information of our clients on its servers.